zhstella/saas/README.md

 - Register/log in via Devise to get a pseudonymous identity
 - Create new questions with title/body validation
 - Delete posts you authored with confirmation guardrails
-- Reply to a post through comments and remove your own comments
+- Reply to a post through answers and remove your own answers
 - Toggle likes on posts while preventing duplicate likes per user
-- Display pseudonymous handles instead of email addresses on posts and comments
+- Display pseudonymous handles instead of email addresses on posts and answers

 ### Default flows covered in Iteration 2
 - Sign in with Columbia/Barnard Google accounts via OmniAuth; the callback controller enforces the domain whitelist and surfaces an “Access Denied” flash for non-campus addresses.